siriusastrebe/syc/README.md

 ## Watchers (Client and Server Side)

-Occasionally, you'll want to be notified when a remote source changes your variable.
+Occasionally, you'll want to be notified when changes are made to you variable.

     function alertMe (change) {
         console.log(change);
     }

-    syc.watch('name', alertMe)
+    syc.watch('name', alertMe, {remote: true, local: true})

-This will pop up an alert every time you receive a remote change to an object bound to the variable 'name'.
+This every time you receive a remote change to an object bound to the variable 'name'.
+Ommitting the preferences argument will default to the watcher triggering on both remote and local changes.

+Watchers provide insight into an object whose property has been changed.
+If multiple properties are changed simultaneously, the watcher will trigger once for each property.

 `change` has the following properties available to it:

 `change.variable` - The variable whose property was modified.

-`change.property` - The modified property.
+`change.property` - The modified property name.
 The actual changed value can be found in `change.variable[change.property]`.

+`change.change` - The actual changed value, shorthand for `change.variable[change.property]`

 `change.root` - The root of the syc variable that triggered the watcher.